harvard12345/uni_edu/README.md

 * Teachers can upload new materials, put marks, etc.
 * Admins can create courses, users, enroll students to courses, record finnacial transactions, etc.

+Sample username and password for admin:

+* username: harvard
+* password: harvard12345

 The application has been deployed to AWS using AWS Elastic Beanstalk and AWS RDS [link](http://uniedu-env.eba-tp55hsj6.us-east-1.elasticbeanstalk.com/).

+**Attention!**

+All the names inside the application are fabricated and for just demonstration purposes.